fi-do/fdroid-mirror-docker/README.md

 ## About the Project

-I want to contribute to a project i personally use.
-So i started to wirte a dockerfile to easily support the fdroid network with another mirror.
+I want to contribute to a project I personally use.
+So I started to wirte a dockerfile to easily support the fdroid network with another mirror.
+Right now only the main repo will be mirrored.

 ## Getting Started